-Alejandra’s father at the time was undocumented and Prop 187, forced Alejandra’s family to move to Arizona in hopes of escaping the dangers of Prop 187 and other anti-immigrant sentiment.
+Alejandra was born in Pomona, California to immigrant parents.
+Alejandra become aware of the US broken immigrations system at young age after Prop 187 was passed.
+Alejandra’s father at the time was undocumented and Prop 187 forced Alejandra’s family to move to Arizona in hopes of escaping the danger of Prop 187 and other anti-immigrant sentiment.

-I’m very grateful to say that my mother and father were my role models.
-Her father taught me about resilience and no matter what happens in life there is always a solutions and anything is possible, My mother taught me how to persevere.
+“I’m very grateful to say that mother and father were my role models.
+My Father taught me about resilience and no matter happens in life there is always a solution, and anything is possible.
+My mother taught me how to persevere.”

 Alejandra found her calling in being able to teach communities how to advocate for themselves and take on justice work to transform not only their lives but that of their community.